Premiership Rugby: Attendances

+Finance and governance aspects

+Men’s Professional Game Partnership

+In 2024 the RFU, Premiership Rugby and the RPA agreed an 8-year Men's Professional Game Partnership (MPGP).

 Salary cap

 The English Premiership operates a salary cap, set by the Premiership Rugby Board, specifying the money a club can spend on the player salaries of its squad per season.
 Until the 2024–25 season, the base cap is £5 million, with an "academy credit" of up to £600,000 (£100,000 per player for up to six players).

 A club may use the academy credit on a player that: (i) joined the club before his 18th birthday; (ii) is under age 24 at the start of the season; and (iii) earns a salary of more than £50,000.
 Under the credit scheme, the first £100,000 of a qualifying player's salary is not counted against the cap.

 Exclusions

 Since the 2022–23 season, each club has been allowed to exclude one player from the cap calculations, a decrease from two in prior seasons.
 An exception is made for any team which had two excluded players currently under contract.
 Both players remain excluded until the first of their contracts expire.

 The "excluded player" slot can be filled by any player on a team's current roster who meets any of the following criteria: